-The PDA development requirements support and provide further information on the delivery of the PDA vision and incorporate:
+The PDA development requirements support and provide further information on the delivery of the PDA Vision and incorporate:

 - i.
-PDA-wide criteria (Section 3.4), and - ii. precinct provisions (Sections 3.5).

-The PDA-wide criteria apply to all PDA assessable development in the PDA but do not apply to exempt development.

-The Precinct provisions for each precinct apply to:

-- i. land in that precinct (precinct intents and preferred land uses), and - all development in that precinct (as expressed in Levels of assessment Table 1, Table 3, Table 4, Table 5, Table 6, Table 8 and Table 10).
+Structural elements (Section 3.4).
+The location of Structural elements are shown on Map 2 - Structure Plan and to the extent they are relevant apply to all PDA assessable development, - ii.
+PDA-wide criteria (Section 3.5).
+The PDA-wide criteria (Section 3.5) apply to all PDA assessable development in the PDA, and - iii.
+Precinct provisions (Section 3.6).
+The Precinct provisions (Section 3.6) for each precinct apply to: - a. land in that precinct (precinct intents and preferred land uses).
+The location of precincts are shown on Map 3 - Precinct plan, and - all development in that precinct (as expressed in Levels of assessment Table 1, Table 3, Table 4, Table 5, Table 6, Table 8 and Table 10).

-The guidelines provide guidance on how to achieve the PDA-wide criteria and Precinct provisions2.
+The PDA guidelines and other State development guidelines provide guidance on how to achieve the PDA-wide criteria (Section 3.5) and Precinct provisions (Section 3.6).